What to Document After a Motor Vehicle Collision

 If the accident you were in was enough to cause over $1,000 worth of damages to one individual, it must also be reported to the Arkansas DMV within 30 days, even if you are not the party at fault.
 You will also need to contact your insurance company as soon as possible post-crash.

 Call a Lawyer Now

-If you were injured in an auto wreck, do not hesitate to contact the Wells & Wells attorneys at 870.782.4084 today.
+If you were injured in an auto wreck or a motorcycle accident, do not hesitate to contact the Wells & Wells attorneys at 870.782.4084 today.
 Our Jonesboro attorneys will assist you throughout each step of your case.